Letter 1730

 - Everett, Washington

-I restore a lot of brass, The vinegar and salt does work ok, A friend of mine brought over some stuff called Zap [link is to product info at Amazon] which did much better.
+A. I restore a lot of brass, The vinegar [in bulk on eBay or Amazon] and salt does work ok.
+A friend of mine brought over some stuff called Zap Restorer [on eBay or Amazon] which did much better.
 When I checked the ingredients, I found that it contained sulfuric and hydrochloric acid.
-So i got some Muriatic Acid [link is to product info at Amazon] (diluted hydrochloric) and tried it out.
+So I got some muriatic acid [on eBay or Amazon] (diluted hydrochloric) and tried it out.
 I found I still need to dilute it about 5 to one, but it does wonders.
-I may turn brass pink which I then fix by following up the acid treatment with a over the counter paste brass polish.
-I also use the steel wool after the acid with excellent results.
+It may turn brass pink which I then fix by following up the acid treatment with an over the counter paste brass polish.
+I also use the steel wool [on eBay or Amazon] after the acid with excellent results.

 Paco Marshall